-In between performing with Björk, The Cinematic Orchestra and Anoushka Shankar, the prodigious Hang player and percussionist Manu Delago will be touring Australia in 2020 ‘Handmade Tour’ with his4 piece multi-instrumentalist band.
+In between performing with Björk, The Cinematic Orchestra and Anoushka Shankar, the prodigious Hang player and percussionist Manu Delago will be touring Australia in 2025 with his 4 piece multi-instrumentalist band.

 Manu’s move to London also facilitated inspiring collaborations with numerous genre-leading artists.
 Most notably, in 2011 he recorded for Björk’s Biophilia album and has since been her touring drummer, playing three world tours with the Icelandic singer.
 He started writing and performing with sitar player Anoushka Shankar in 2013, earning a Grammy nomination for his work on her album Land of Gold.
 Manu has also leant his talents to the recorded works and live performances of The Cinematic Orchestra, Olafur Arnalds and Psy-Trance producers Shpongle.

 Additionally, Manu has written for both choir and orchestra, performing and recording one of these compositions, the Concertino Grosso, as soloist with the London Symphony Orchestra.
 He also appeared as soloist with the Philharmonie Strasbourg, Munich Chamber Orchestra and the Zurich Chamber Orchestra and other esteemed ensembles ensembles.